LAZR LAWSUIT ALERT: Levi & Kor - GuruFocus.com

-NEW YORK, June 8, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Luminar Technologies, Inc. ("Luminar" or the "Company") (NASDAQ: LAZR) of a class action securities lawsuit.
+NEW YORK, June 09, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Luminar Technologies, Inc. ("Luminar" or the "Company") ( LAZR) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Luminar investors who were adversely affected by alleged securities fraud between February 28, 2023 and March 17, 2023.
 Follow the link below to get more information and be contacted by a member of our team: